subutai-io/documentation/user/pages/02.working-with-subutai/08.blueprints/02.create-blueprints/docs.md

 designed specifically for this purpose.
 Blueprints use Ansible playbooks to enable full application provisioning.

-With Ansible and it's playbooks you can automatically provision and re-provision applications to achieve the Nirvana of continuous provisioning to always maintain an application's desired state.
+With Ansible and its playbooks you can automatically provision and re-provision applications to achieve the Nirvana of continuous provisioning to always maintain an application's desired state.
 With one or more playbooks, shell scripts etc, you can do virtually anything you